Investments of Passion

 NFTs are cryptographic tokens that cannot be duplicated and represent digital artwork.
 They can be bought, sold or traded, and are best understood as computer files with proof of ownership.
 Originally built for artists, the NFT platform allows sellers to list their work in an auction, as long as they sign-up to a marketplace and verify the information on a blockchain; the value is set by the highest bidder.

-Activity for NFTs has soared in the past month.
-According to the market tracker, 134,191 sales took place in March 2021, with collectors spending more than US$200 million trading artwork, gifs and memes.
+According to the market tracker, 134,191 sales took place in March 2021 alone, with collectors spending more than US$200 million trading artwork, gifs and memes.
 The platform is a great way for an artist to launch their career and be remunerated for their work.